SoapyMan/CE1/README.md

 ### Future work TODO

 * Fix original bugs
+* Bring multi-threading
-* Optimize game loading times
+* Optimize loading times
+* Merge some bits of code from more recent CryEngine versions
+* Support for importing FBX to use as static and skinned objects
-* Replace FMOD 3.74 with OpenAL or Steam Audio
+* Replace FMOD 3.74 with OpenAL
 * Replace nvTriStrip with meshoptimizer
 * Replace nvDXT with nvtt
-* Replace/remove nvidia cg
-* Rewrite renderers - to not rely on old D3D9 and OpenGL
+* Rewrite renderers and get rid of obsolete hardware support
-* Linux port
+* Remove x86 assembly code
+* Remove custom data structures like TArray, list2, etc and replace with eastl or e2ds (Eq2 Engine Data Structures)
+* Cross platform compiling and running

 ### Legal notes